Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 I treat those I buy the way anyone does theirs—it’s nobody’s business.
 But for the sake of transparency:

-Sometimes, I return them if I finish the reviews fast enough, there's no need for additional testing or personal use, and the logistics plus return policies work out.
+Sometimes, I return them if I finish the reviews quickly enough, there’s no need for additional testing or personal use, and the logistics, including return policies, work out.

-And that's a big if since, among other things, I take my time in testing, and I often buy multiple units to avoid hardware defects and test different scenarios.
-So, I've usually had to count them as operating costs.
+And that’s a big if since, among other things, I take my time in testing, and I often buy multiple units to avoid hardware defects and test different scenarios.
+The point is that I’ve usually had to account for them as operating costs.

 Once in a while, a friend or a local reader offers to buy one from me to support my work.
-But generally, it's a long number game.
+However, it’s generally a long game of numbers.

-Within a few months, the revenue from ads and Amazon affiliation of an individual review has never been enough to pay for the cost of the hardware.
+Within a few months, the revenue from ads and Amazon affiliate links from individual reviews has never been enough to cover the cost of the hardware.
 But over a year, the combined revenue of all reviews might get (significantly) more than the total hardware cost.

 I’d hope so, anyway.
 It’s not a guarantee.